-When my wife told our four-year old, MJ, that she was going to have another baby, his eyes widened, his face wrinkled, and he let out a puzzled question, “Mom, does Dad know about this baby?”
+When my wife told our four-year old son, Matthew, that she was going to have another baby, his eyes widened, his face wrinkled, and he let out a puzzled question, “Mom, does Dad know about this baby?”

 Reflections on Fatherhood

 Fatherhood, more than anything else, has proven how crazy I really am.
 I didn’t think I was impatient or ill-tempered or selfish or worrisome until I had kids.
 They have a way of putting all of my bad qualities on display for all to see.